-Allowances - non medical personal help (NMPH): rates of pay
+Allowances - non medical personal help (NMPH): rates of pay (back to index)

 In session 2010/11 we introduced guidelines on suitable rates of pay for personal helpers.
 We decided these rates of pay after researching the various rates that institutions, private companies and students employing their own helpers, all charge.